-The Veteran's Club provides an opportunity for the students of the College, who are veterans of the United States military service, to come together for mutual support and fellowship during their academic careers at the College.
+The Student Veteran's Club provides an opportunity for the students of the College, who are Veterans of the United States Military service, to come together for mutual support and fellowship during their academic careers at the College.
+The Student Veterans Club at Southern Crescent Technical College is a chapter of the national organization Student Veterans of America - www.studentveterans.org.

-Eligibility for membership includes service in any branch of the military forces of the United States - Army, Navy, Air Force, Marines or Coast Guard - of at least two years duration, followed by honorable discharge; and currently enrolled as a student at Southern Crescent Technical College.
+Eligibility for membership includes service in any branch of the military forces of the United States - Army, Navy, Air Force, Marines or Coast Guard with an honorable discharge.
+Also, those serving in the National Guard and Active Reserves are eligible for membership.
+You must be currently enrolled as a student at Southern Crescent Technical College.
 In addition, members of the immediate families of student veterans are welcome as members.
+Contact: Veterans Representative at 770-229-3095.